sparky2708/katacoda-scenarios/docker-perf-tests/test_image.md

-LOADING and TESTING the DOCKER image:

-Let's look in our directory:
+Let's look in our working directory:

 `ls -l`{{execute}}